 Project Timing Document was displayed and described to the Council (See bottom of page here: https://gnso.icann.org/en/council)

 Display of status - does it accurately reflect where the Council is spending its time?
 Note it is an evolving document.
-Intention is to reflect expected milestones.
+Intention is to reflect a realistic picture for expected milestones.
 Could consider adding additional milestones if additional steps are needed for a certain project (e.g. curative rights - additional step of deliberation / consideration)

 Color coding could be added to reflect where there is potential delay?